The impact of foot-and-mouth disease, and how an outbreak can be prevented

 Further guidance on disease prevention and biosecurity measures is available on the GOV.UK website.

-The Animal Health Act 1981 (as amended by the Animal Health Act 2002) provides for the control of outbreaks of animal diseases, including FMD.
+The Animal Health Act 1981 (as amended by the Animal Health Act 2002) covers the control of outbreaks of animal diseases, including FMD.
 This includes the slaughter of any animals for the purposes of preventing the spread of the disease.

-The Foot-and-Mouth Disease (Control of Vaccination) (England) Regulations 2006 allow vaccination as an acceptable disease-control strategy in addition to the slaughter policy.
+The Foot-and-Mouth Disease (Control of Vaccination) (England) Regulations 2006 permit vaccination as an acceptable disease-control strategy in addition to the slaughter policy.
 The Regulations prohibit vaccination except under licence by Defra and also ban the export of vaccinated animals to a Member State of the European Union (EU), Norway, Iceland or Liechtenstein.
-The Regulations provide for control zones both where vaccination takes place and where it is expressly prohibited.
+The Regulations cover control zones, both where vaccination takes place and where it is expressly prohibited.
 The Regulations also introduce treatments for meat and other animal products from vaccinated animals.

 Livestock keepers can stay up to date with the latest FMD developments via the APHA alert subscription service.